Lucas’ State of the City 2026 highlights infrastructure, parks, and planning; sidesteps more pressing concerns

 On Feb.
 11 at City Hall, Mayor Quinton Lucas’ 2026 State of the City Address began with a sharp prayer.

-He concludes: “Make us one city where all people prosper.”
+He concluded: “Make us one city where all people prosper.”

 The $2.5 billion budget and the KCPD

-Plenty of time was entrusted to hoisting up the britches of the expansive budget.
-Mayor Lucas touted himself for increasing it from the initial $1.7 billion budget when he first took office in 2019.
+Lucas touted his role in increasing city-wide funding from the initial $1.7 billion budget when he first took office in 2019.

-Lucas highlighted public service members of the community, including Aaron Poke, who was the final speaker to introduce Mayor Lucas.
+Lucas highlighted community public service members, including Aaron Poke (the speaker who introduced Lucas).
 Poke serves with Kansas City Public Works as a crew leader for asphalt repair and has been with them for 29 years.

 Over $930 million of the budget goes towards paying salaries and benefits for government workers like Poke.
-Mayor Lucas stated, amongst smoother sidewalks and roads, that “the 911 calls will be answered a bit faster.”
+Lucas stated, among other improvements, that “the 911 calls will be answered a bit faster”—a dig at our current emergency service response times.

 “As with past years, public safety investments will form the core of our general fund expenses, constituting 75% of our general fund budget.” (“Oh,” exhaled an audience member.)